kconner/mess-with-jujutsu/readme.md

 After that, jj st now reports no changes, the working copy's description is blank, and the parent is the one we described a moment ago.

 I noticed that if you create a file and check jj st, then .gitignore it and check again, it won't be immediately omitted.
 If I do both changes before running jj st, it will be ignored.
+So there are tracking changes written when you do some ostensibly read-only commands.

 - `jj log`: git log